-Tax Bill Changes Explained.
-After the 2016 election, many Americans wondered what the major overhaul to the US Tax Code would look like.
+After the 2016 election, many Americans wondered what the major overhaul to the US Tax Code would look like and what the tax bill changes would be.
 Rumors circulated that a bill would pass early 2017 and applied retroactively to January 1, 2017.
 But as 2017 transpired the glimmers of a retroactive bill faded.
 As we run toward the close of 2017, we may likely start 2018 with a new Tax Code.
 As of this writing, both the House and Senate have approved a Tax Bill, and the reconciliation committee produced a final document that will go on for final signatures.

 Early on, this overhaul aimed to simplify a very complex Tax Code, and in fairness, the early stage proposals were doing exactly that.
 As the bill progressed through the political system it began to look just as complex as the current system, with the most significant cuts matched with takeaways.